duluca/lemon-mart-server/README.md

   - You'll need to create a new service and attach this task definition to it
   - See the [Step-by-Step AWS ECS Guide](https://gist.github.com/duluca/ebcf98923f733a1fdb6682f111b1a832#file-step-by-step-how-to-for-aws-ecs-md) on how to create container repositories, and attaching a task definition to a service [here](https://gist.github.com/duluca/ebcf98923f733a1fdb6682f111b1a832#file-step-by-step-how-to-for-aws-ecs-md).
   - See the [Configuring AWS ECS to have access to AWS EFS Guide](https://gist.github.com/duluca/ebcf98923f733a1fdb6682f111b1a832#file-awc-ecs-access-to-aws-efs-md) to persist data using MongoDB [here](https://gist.github.com/duluca/ebcf98923f733a1fdb6682f111b1a832#file-awc-ecs-access-to-aws-efs-md).

+## OpenAPI

+The OpenAPI schema for the project is hosted on `/api-docs`.

+## GraphQL

+- Read about converting an OpenAPI schema to a GraphQL scheme at https://github.com/IBM/openapi-to-graphql.
+- Use GraphQL Code Generator at https://the-guild.dev/graphql/codegen to convert your schema to a GraphQL server.